They are the physical or virtual space where financial instruments are

 opposite happens it is good news because we gain ground in terms of

-and it is associated with greater confidence in
+purchasing power abroad and it is associated with greater confidence in

 what is happening in Mexico.